Research

 The clear conclusion is that turnout is low because people do not want to vote, rather than because it is not easy to vote.
 “Wouldn’t have made a difference”, “don’t trust the political system” and “not interested” are the main reasons for not voting.

 It may be argued that “being able to vote online” would significantly increase turnout – 63% and 55% said this would make them more likely to vote in the JOLS 2017 and 2018 reports.
 However, these figures need to be qualified.
-If this is presented as an option then it is an easy one for people to answer yes to; it does not mean that they would be likely to vote online.
+If this is presented as an option, then it is an easy one for people to answer yes to; it does not mean that they would be likely to vote online.

 8. Voter registration

-This paper is primarily concerned with voter turnout but it is important not to lose sight of the related issue of voter registration for two reasons –
+This paper is primarily concerned with voter turnout, but it is important not to lose sight of the related issue of voter registration for two reasons –

-- As explained in Section 3 of this paper the published turnout figure depends on two variables, the number of people who voted, which is definite, and the number of people on the electoral register, which is also definite but which does not accurately reflect those eligible to vote.
+- As explained in Section 3 of this report, the published turnout figure depends on two variables, the number of people who voted, which is definite, and the number of people on the electoral register, which is also definite but does not accurately reflect those eligible to vote.
 Attempts to increase voter registration might actually have the effect of reducing the turnout percentage.

-- From a public policy point of view the objective surely is to secure the maximum possible extent of voter registration.
+- From a public policy point of view, the objective surely is to secure the maximum possible extent of voter registration.

 How does the Jersey figure compare with other jurisdictions?
 In the UK the Electoral Commission estimates that the parliamentary register is 85% complete and the register for local government elections is 89% complete.
 This suggests that Jersey performs badly in respect of voter registration as well as turnout.